someengineering/resoto.com/docs/concepts/search/nesting.md

 ---
 sidebar_position: 4
-sidebar_label: Merge nodes
+sidebar_label: Nesting
 ---

-# Merge Nodes via nested search
+# Search Nesting

 While it is possible to query and retrieve a filtered part of the graph, it is sometimes helpful to retrieve structural graph data as part of the node.